 Tests and procedures used to diagnose chronic myelogenous leukemia include:

 - Tests to look for the Philadelphia chromosome.
-Specialized tests, such as fluorescence in situ hybridization (FISH) analysis and the polymerase chain reaction (PCR) test, analyze blood or bone marrow samples for the presence of the Philadelphia chromosome or the BCR-ABL gene.
+Specialized tests are used to analyze blood or bone marrow samples for the presence of the Philadelphia chromosome or the BCR-ABL gene.
+These tests may include fluorescence in situ hybridization analysis, also called FISH, and polymerase chain reaction test, also called PCR.

 Phases of chronic myelogenous leukemia

 The phase of chronic myelogenous leukemia refers to the aggressiveness of the disease.
-Your doctor determines the phase by measuring the proportion of diseased cells to healthy cells in your blood or bone marrow.
-A higher proportion of diseased cells means chronic myelogenous leukemia is at a more advanced stage.
+Your health care provider determines the phase by measuring the ratio of diseased cells to healthy cells in your blood or bone marrow.
+A higher ratio of diseased cells means chronic myelogenous leukemia is at a more advanced stage.

 Phases of chronic myelogenous leukemia include: